230.1 Horizontal Alignment

 230.1.4 Superelevation and Widening

-Superelevation rate, widening, and length of transition for various design categories are given on Standard Plan 203.20 and Standard Plan 203.21.
+Superelevation rate and widening for various design categories are given on Standard Plan 203.20 and Standard Plan 203.21, while the length of transitions are provided in Standard Plan 203.22.
 For divided pavements with narrow medians of 16 ft. or less in width, the superelevation runoff length for undivided roadways is used.
 For multiple lane roadways, the superelevation runoff length is multiplied by the appropriate factor based on the number of lanes.
 In urban areas where roadways with more than four lanes intersect at grade, consideration is given to reducing the pavement cross slope to minimize the difference in elevation between the extreme edges of the travelways.
 The difference in the rate of cross slopes for adjacent lanes should not exceed 5%, or 0.05 ft./ft.
 When the plans utilize the data given on the standard plans, only the maximum rate of superelevation and the maximum widening are shown with the horizontal curve data on the plans.
 Complete details of the superelevation and widening transition must be given on the plans if the standard plans details are not used.

 230.1.5 Spiral Transition Curves